Dennayz/Sudoku/README.md

 # Sudoku
-Built a simple Sudoku Solver using Java
+Built a Sudoku Solver using Java that can solve nxn

 # Algorithm
 - Begin with unsolved board valid or not